 - Taxis: Shared and private taxis are widely available.
 Shared taxis are budget-friendly, while private taxis give you flexibility for day trips to nearby attractions.

-- Buses: The Assam State Transport Corporation (ASTC) and Meghalaya Transport Corporation (MTC) operate buses connecting different parts of the city and nearby towns, making public transport in Shillong a reliable option.
+- Buses: The Meghalaya Transport Corporation (MTC) and the Assam State Transport Corporation (ASTC) run buses that connect different parts of the city and nearby towns.
+This makes public transportation in Shillong a good choice.

 Using Shillong’s transport wisely allows you to explore markets, cafes, hills, and waterfalls without hassle.